Shade Sails Installation Suggestions

 Once you have identified the location for your shade sail, it is important to determine the most suitable mounting points for the corners.

 Some of these fixing points might already exist — for example, a pergola, large tree, fence post, or fascia.
 If enough fixing points are not already available, posts may need to be installed.
+When you are figuring out the size of the shade sail, take the following in consideration.
 On each side of the sail, you should allow a space between the corner of the shade sail and the mounting point that is at least 10 percent of the shade sail’s length.
 For example, if one side of the shade sail has a length of 120 inches, allow at least 12 inches of space between the corner of the shade sail and the mounting point.
 This will provide enough room for mounting hardware, material stretch, and tensioning of the sail.
 This should be done for each side of the shade sail to ensure there is adequate room to tension the sail properly.
+This is necessary for proper shade sail installations.

 This stage of the installation is critical.
 You should ensure all fixing points are structurally sound, and, if you are unsure, obtain independent advice from a builder or engineer.